-A device with the LAN MAC address "00A0570FB9BF" thus has a standard preshared key of "L00A0570FB9BF".
-This key is entered into the 'Private WPA settings' of the device for each logical WLAN network as 'Key 1'.
+A device with the LAN MAC address "00A05713B178" thus has a preshared key of "L00A05713B178".
+This key is entered into the 'WPA or private WEP settings' of the device for each logical WLAN network as 'Key 1/Passphrase'.

-To use a WLAN adapter to establish a connection to a LANCOM Wireless Router that has factory settings, the WPA encryption must be activated for the WLAN adapter and the standard 13-character preshared key entered.
+To use a WLAN adapter to establish a connection to a LANCOM Wireless Router that has factory settings, the WPA encryption must be activated for the WLAN adapter and the standard 13-character preshared key.